rafeabd/Path-ORAM/path_oram_disc/readme.md

 ## Set-Up
 ## Path Oram - /Path-ORAM/path_oram_disc/main.cpp
 The setup for the numbers of buckets and size of range query is on **main.cpp**

+First you need to ensure you have a folder called **tree** in path_oram_disc, as shown on the project structure.
+This stores your Path ORAM tree and it is not possible to build without this, if you don't have this, you need to create one.

 To set the total number of buckets, you simply change the following value. line 23: